2 in 1 Bundle Discount Tours | All National Parks & Ice Caving

 Day 2 - Highlights of the South Coast

-Your final stop of the day will be the crown jewel of Iceland, Jökulsárlón glacier lagoon.
+Your final stop of the day will be the crown jewel of Iceland, the Jökulsárlón glacier lagoon.
 Here, visitors can watch as enormous icebergs drift peacefully on the lagoon’s surface, slowly making their way out toward the Atlantic Ocean.
-You can follow this journey yourself by strolling a short distance down from the lagoon to the Diamond Beach where the icebergs wash up on the black sand, creating fabulous photo opportunities.
+You can follow this journey yourself by strolling a short distance from the lagoon to the Diamond Beach, where the icebergs wash up on the black sand, creating fabulous photo opportunities.